Birds

 The state Bird of South Carolina is Carolina Wren.
-The honour was officially designated in 1948.
-In 1948, the state legislature replaced the mockingbird for the state Bird of South Carolina.
+The honor was officially designated in 1948.
+In 1948, the state legislature replaced the mockingbird with the state Bird of South Carolina.

 The Carolina Wren is quite small and comes with all-over white stripes on its body.
-The upper part is brownish red which poses a great colour combination with the rest of the body.
+The upper part is brownish red which poses a great color combination with the rest of the body.

 The Carolina Wren also sings well, and often they sing in pairs.
 The male Carolina Wren makes a musical sound while the female chattering.

-The birds are quite aggressive for their territory.
+The birds are quite aggressive in their territory.
 As per the data from American Bird Conservancy, the Carolina Wren sings to defend their territory.

 This article will discuss all facts about Carolina Wren and why they are distinct and unique from other birds.